WSU Logo

 Post-Doctoral Students:

 o Anne Bronikowski conducted much of her post-doctoral research in the lab on longevity and traits related to senescence in lines of mice selected for high voluntary wheel running activity.
-Current status: Assistant Professor at Iowa State University.
+Current status: Associate Professor at Iowa State University.

 Graduate Students: